Archita-Saraswati/Archita-Saraswati/README.md

 ###

-<p align="left">I'm a passionate Full-Stack Developer and Computer Science (CSE) student with hands-on experience in building scalable and dynamic web applications.
-I specialize in MERN Stack (MongoDB, Express.js, React.js, Node.js), Flask, SQL,  Next.js, Context API, React Query, Redux, Tailwind  with a strong foundation in Java and Data Structures & Algorithms (DSA).I love solving problems, collaborating on impactful projects, and exploring AI and Web3 innovations.
-Open to exciting opportunities where I can contribute and grow!</p>
+<p align="left">I'm a passionate Full-Stack Developer and CSE student with experience in building scalable web applications.
+Proficient in MERN Stack, Flask, SQL, and Next.js, with expertise in state management tools like Context API, React Query, and Redux.
+Strong foundation in Java and DSA, with a keen interest in problem-solving, impactful collaborations, and exploring AI and Web3.
+Open to exciting opportunities to learn, contribute, and grow!</p>

 ###